Wouldn’t you like to be my neighbor? Join the Fernandina Library for Fred Rogers’ biographical film.

 Enjoy a sumptuous gourmet dinner to celebrate Valentine’s Day and take part in an exquisite silent auction featuring beautiful items to bid on from our community.

 6th Annual Valentine’s Big Band Bash dinner and dancing with the Dyname Les DeMerle 17 piece Orchestra, Bonnie Eisele and other special guests on February 12th.

 Comedian Amy Beckham gives a group of friends sitting around a camp fire her humorous take on Christmas – Christmas carols, christmas traffic and more.

 There will be a special Sounds on Centre street dance in downtown Fernandina Beach for Georgia/Florida weekend.

 Never a dull place, Saturday morning will be alive with activity with the farmers market, the arts market, and the Amelia Cruizers 20th Annual 8-Flags Car Show.

 Historic, downtown Fernandina will have contests, vendors, music, and fireworks on July 4, 2016, beginning at 6:00 pm.

 Make this a memorable Independence Day with Southern-inspired All-American barbecue with an array of favorites including chilled seafood, fried chicken, local fish and steak.

-You, your family, your friends, and your well-behaved leashed pets, are invited to check out the olives, and nearly 35 other vendors, while strolling the open air Market Place while listening to your favorite classic rock played by the talented Joel Vendetti.
-Joel is also an artist who makes tie dyed T-shirts in our Arts Market held on the 2nd and 4th Saturdays of each month.
+Check out the olives, and nearly 35 other vendors, while strolling the open air Market Place and listening to your favorite classic rock played by the talented Joel Vendetti.

 The St. Michael Academy’s Spring Carnival is going on from March 10 to March 13, 2016, at Central Park in Fernandina Beach, Florida.